 - A study abroad experience in a Spanish-speaking country - An e-portfolio of major work to be submitted during the student's final semester - All majors must take at least one 300- or 400-level course during the senior year The eight courses must comprise two culture courses, two language courses, two literature courses, and two courses from any of these designations.
 See individual course descriptions below for designations.
 Designated courses on our approved study abroad programs can also count toward these requirements.
-Students who complete year-long senior honors theses are only required to complete two 300-level classes.
 REQUIREMENTS FOR A MINOR IN SPANISH:

 6 courses (24 credits) above the 100 level: - 2 300-level courses (8) - 4 electives at the 200 or 300 level (16) Minors are strongly encouraged to study abroad in a Spanish-speaking country The six courses must comprise at least one culture, one literature, and one language course.
 See individual course descriptions below for designations.
-Designated courses on our approved study abroad programs can also count toward these requirements.
+Designated courses on our approved study abroad programs can also count toward these requirements. ^{}Students who complete year-long senior honors theses are only required to complete two 300-level classes.
 A language placement test given before fall and spring orientation determines placement in Spanish courses.
 Qualified first-year students may take courses at the 200 level or above.
-It is recommended that students round out the Spanish major with complementary courses in areas such as art, history, economics, business, and non-Hispanic languages and literatures.
-300-level literature courses may be taken more than once for credit, provided the content is different.
+It is recommended that students round out the Spanish major with complementary courses in areas such as art, history, economics, business, the sciences, and non-Hispanic languages and literatures.
+SPAN 230, 231, 232, and 300-level literature courses may be taken more than once for credit, provided the content is different.
 Only independent studies approved by the chair of the Modern Languages Department will count toward the major or minor.
 SPAN 388: Teaching Foreign Languages, does not count toward the Spanish major or minor because it is taught in English.
 Students graduating with a major in Spanish will be able to: 1) express themselves articulately in oral and written Spanish; 2) demonstrate in-depth knowledge and understanding of at least one Hispanic culture; and 3) develop critical thinking skills in a second language.
 Senior majors will demonstrate they have achieved these three goals in one of the following ways: 1) by completing the Senior Seminar (SPAN 470), handing in a senior portfolio, and having an exit interview; or 2) by writing and defending a senior thesis, handing in a senior portfolio, and having an exit interview.
 COURSES IN SPANISH: